microsoft/coyote/docs/_learn/programming-models/machines/machine-timers.md

 with a user-defined interval.

 To make use of timers, you must include the `Microsoft.Coyote.Machines.Timers` namespace.
-Timers are exposed via `Machine` APIs.
+Timers are exposed via `StateMachine` APIs.
 You can start a non-periodic timer using the function `StartTimer`.

 ```c#
 TimerInfo StartTimer(TimeSpan dueTime, object payload = null)